 20. Go to English Bay beach

 English Bay Beach (often called First Beach) is the most popular beach right in the city – which is no surprise, it’s simply stunning!
 You can go for a swim, just enjoy the views, play volleyball, or even eat at one of the nearby restaurants.

-English Bay is in the city so it’s easily accessible on foot, public transport, or even bicycle!
+English Bay is in the city so it’s easily accessible on foot, public transport, or even by bicycle!
 In fact, if you plan on cycling the Stanley Park Sea Wall a short stop at English Bay Beach is a great place to start.